-Confession time… For many years I misunderstood the whole point of completing a phase 3 assessment with my clients.
+Confession time… For many years I misunderstood the whole point of completing a Phase 3 Assessment with my clients.
 I saw it as a tick box exercise.
 I thought that I had to get it perfectly right before I could proceed to the really important work of processing the trauma memory.
 Sometimes in my early work, I would take a full session doing this assessment!!
 You might want to hear more about the realisation I have developed over the years.
-This has helped both enhanced and quickened my Phase 3 assessment.
+This has helped both enhance and quicken my Phase 3 assessment.
 I try to spend no more than 5 minutes on this phase.

 Remember it’s about activating the trauma memory.